paradicms/paradicms.github.io/docs/reference/app-configuration.md

 or any of the other serializations supported by the [`rdf-parse` library](https://www.npmjs.com/package/rdf-parse).
 See the latter page for a list of file extensions associated with each serialization.

-The path to an app configuration file is specified via the `app_configuration_file_path` input parameter to GitHub Actions or the `CONFIGURATION_FILE_PATH` environment variable when building an app manually.
+The path to an app configuration file is specified via the `data_file_paths` input parameter to GitHub Actions or the `DATA_FILE_PATHS` environment variable when building an app manually.

 #### App configuration in the data